Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 2. " and ' can be used anywhere in text blocks like Strings.
 3. to use \ we need to use \\\\.
 4. Sequences of three " characters require the escaping of at least one " to avoid mimicking the closing delimiter.
-5. To allow finer control of the processing of the newlines and white space, two new escape sequences are introduced in java 15.
+5. To allow finer control of the processing of the newlines and white space, two new escape sequences are introduced in java 15, these were not present in earlier preview versions.
    1.    ***\\*** at the end acts like concatenation of 2 Strings, in other words, it avoids line terminator between consecutive lines.
    2.    ***\\s*** adds space, in example output spaces are shown with dots (.)

 <br>